 Castilla y León is an immense Community full of perfect places to experience rural tourism.
-You will surely see it when you see this list of charming towns Visit Castilla y León.
+You will surely see it when you see this list of charming towns.
+Visit Castilla y León.

 As a tribute to this day, we invite you to visit 35 of the most beautiful towns in Castilla y León, and no, we do not say they are the most beautiful.
 We know that we have missed many and many towns along the way.
-We simply could not stop mentioning charming towns throughout the Community.
+We could not stop mentioning charming towns throughout the Community.
 At some point, we have to put a limit 😉

-Next, we show you each of these charming towns in Castilla Y León, its surroundings, and the places of interest that you can visit.
+Next, we will show you each of these charming towns in Castilla Y León, its surroundings, and the places of interest that you can visit.
 We hope you like this selection!

 We’ve said it many times.
 We are convinced that Calatañazor, in Soria, must be considered one of the most beautiful towns in Spain.
 It is not for less.

-In this small village, you can find the remains of its old castle, where a canvas and several walls of its parade ground are preserved.
+In this small village, you can find the remains of its old Castle, where a canvas and several walls of its parade ground are preserved.
 You can also visit the Church of Our Lady of the Castle or the Ermita de la Soledad.

-Another locality listed as a city.
+Another locality is listed as a city.
 Now, we are talking about the smallest city in all of Spain.
 We are talking about Frías, in the north of Burgos, within the unique region of Las Merindades.

 Its enclave already denotes the spectacular location and style of the town of Frías.
 Drawn on the rock of La Muela, Frías appears as an imposing postcard of the Humión peak, the highest mountain in the Montes Obarenses Natural Park.
 Its entrance is another sign of this historic place.
 No more, no less, than a spectacular medieval bridge over the Ebro river that welcomes this town.